ARGANS/SRGAN/README.md

 #### IV.
 Results of processing run conducted 2022-11-07
 In previous examples, we have seen an increase in 'absolute' spatial resolution, with the caveat of minute detail loss (i.e., Figure 3).
 Thus, an experiment was run on test samples of a trivially low pixel count (16x16 pixels), with the view to obscuring detail from the neural network.
+Once new images have been generated from the neural network, it is envisaged the underlying image can be reconstructed.
 Ergo, effectively recreating a remote sensing [_camera obscura_](https://en.wikipedia.org/wiki/Camera_obscura).

 ### Example of 'end goal' for the GAN processor